TYPO3-Documentation/TYPO3CMS-Reference-CodingGuidelines/Documentation/CodingBestPractices/HandlingDeprecation/Index.rst

    /**
     * ...
-    * @param string DEPRECATED since TYPO3 7.X - is not used anymore because...
+    * @param string DEPRECATED since TYPO3 CMS 7 - is not used anymore because...
     * ...
     */